aditya-3301/Agentic-challenge/level1/README.md

 ## Tasks

 ### 1. Call an LLM API
-Make a basic prompt-response call using any LLM (e.g., ask a general knowledge question).
+Makes a basic prompt-response call using Gemini.

 ### 2. Read a PDF
 Use `pypdf` to load and extract text from a PDF file.